The importance of strength training as we age

 • Preventing injuries - having strong muscles helps to reduce the risks of falls

-• Improving balance - muscle loss can make it harder to do typical daily activities as we age
+• Improving balance - loss of muscle with age can make it more difficult to do typical daily activities

 • Bone health - looking after our muscle health helps to protect our bones and keep them healthy

-• Improving mental health - as with all exercising, strength training can release positive endorphins and make us feel good!
+• Improving mental health - as with all exercising, strength training can release positive endorphins which reduce stress and improve our mood.

-One main benefit of continuing to strengthen our muscles as we age is the link to increased life expectancy and longevity.
+One main benefit of continuing to strengthen our muscles as we age is the link to increased life expectancy.
 A study in the British Journal of Sports Medicine highlighted that weightlifting and moderate to vigorous physical activity were associated with a lower risk of all-cause and cardiovascular mortality.

 It’s also known to reduce the risk of diseases, which can contribute to improved quality of life.